nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Displays meeting Title, Location, Meeting times, Attendees and Tags.

 Examples:
-* `viewm 2` Displays detailed information related to the 2nd meeting on the list, including current participants.
+* `viewm 2` Displays detailed information related to the 2nd meeting on the list, including current attendees.

-### Locating meetings by name: `findm`
+### Search for Meetings using meeting fields: `findm`

-Find meetings for which all respective field (Title, location, attendee...) given by the user, contain at least 1 keyword, as well as happen within the duration given (start & end).
+Find meetings which details match the keywords you specified for at least 1 of these fields: title, location, attendee, tag; and fall within the start and end time you give.

 Format: `findm [m/KEYWORDS] [a/KEYWORDS] [t/KEYWORDS] [n/ATTENDEENAME] [s/START e/END]`